-$\Rightarrow$ This study demonstrated the in vivo absorption behavior and excellent biocompatibility of bare and poly-L-lactic acid-coated MgBRFDs.
+⇒ This study demonstrated the in vivo absorption behavior and excellent biocompatibility of bare and poly-L-lactic acid-coated MgBRFDs.
 The coated type had delayed bioresorption and therefore has greater clinical feasibility in humans.

-HOW THIS STUDY MIGHT AFFECT RESEARCH.
-PRACTICE OR POLICY
+HOW THIS STUDY MIGHT AFFECT RESEARCH, PRACTICE OR POLICY

-$\Rightarrow$ This study provides novel and important insights into the development of MgBRFDs.
+⇒ This study provides novel and important insights into the development of MgBRFDs.

 using non-bioresorbable metals, pose long-term challenges such as potential complications from metal persistence.
-To address these issues, bioresorbable FDs (BRFDs) have been developed using several different types of absorbent material.5-1 Magnesium is one of the best types of absorbent material for constructing FDs for several reasons.
-First, magnesium stents are more rigid than polymer ones and less susceptible to creep defor-mation (a process in which the stent slowly deforms owing to stress).
-Second, magnesium is antithrom-botic as it degrades because of its electronegative botic as it degrades because of its electronegative charge.
-Third, magnesium stents have already demonstrated excellent safety and biocompatibility in many clinical studies.
+To address these issues, bioresorbable FDs (BRFDs) have been developed using several different types of absorbent material.
+5-11 Magnesium is one of the best types of absorbent material for constructing FDs for several reasons.
+First, magnesium stents are more rigid than polymer ones and less susceptible to creep deformation (a process in which the stent slowly deforms owing to stress).
+Second, magnesium is antithrombotic as it degrades because of its electronegative charge.
+12 Third, magnesium stents have already demonstrated excellent safety and biocompatibility in many clinical studies.
+13 14 by copyright, including to text magnesium stent achieved comparable 1-year outcomes to those of non-absorbable stents in patients with symptomatic coronary disease.
+Thus, magnesium should be an appropriate material for use in BRFDs.